migueldeicaza/website/README.md

 Our website uses the nanoc static site generator, and we did implement a lot of custom code to support our workflow as painlessly as possible.
 Maybe some bits of those will be an inspiration or of help.

+# System software dependencies

+Some Ruby gems rely on software written in C. Install this via apt, yum, pacman or whatever system package manager you use.
+Do this before you attempt to run `bundle install` (otherwise it will fail).

+## Ubuntu 14.04, 16.04
+sudo apt-get install libmagickwand-dev imagemagick